 Manikaran is famous for Sri Guru Nanak Devji Gurudwara and it’s hot springs.
 Both Hindu and Sikh pilgrims come here for worship, and both of the religious communities have their own beliefs about this place.
 The gurudwara provides free cooked food to all the pilgrims.
 This food is kept in the pots which are then immersed in the hot springs.
 These hot springs are supposed to have medicinal value and can cure muscle pain.
 This is due to their high sulfur content.
 The gurudwara also provides shelter for people who go there to stay for months.
 Next to the gurudwara is Lord Shiva temple which is visited by thousands of pilgrims from every part of India.

 The temple and gurudwara are located on the banks of river Parvati.
 There are also several camping spots on the banks of this river.
-It’s a very peaceful place and has really positive vibes to it.
+It’s a very peaceful place and has a really positive vibe to it.

 8) Paragliding: After visiting the gurudwara and the temple, we were off for paragliding in Kullu.
 Kullu has several places for paragliding and river rafting.
 Since we went in winter, we could not do river rafting but I am sure it will be incredible in summers.
 So back to Paragliding.
 Initially, I was really scared because I have acrophobia- fear of heights.
 So, I closed my eyes while jumping off from the cliff and opened them when we were in the air and stable.